University of Pittsburgh School of Computing and Information: Faculty

 The School of Computing and Information is home to over 60 faculty members whose expertise ranges from wireless security and Web semantics to cyber-scholarship and record-keeping systems.
 The school also had 26 adjunct faculty with joint appointments from fields as diverse as pathology, medicine and business.

 Research

 The school is recognized for its research.
 Located in its building are labs for Geoinformatics, Telecommunications, ULab and Personalized Adaptive Web Systems, along with LERSAIS—the Laboratory of Education and Research on Security Assured Information Systems.
 There are also several active research groups working on various projects such as IR@Pitt, Spatial Information Research Group, and Group for Research on Idealized Neural Systems.

 In 2010, the former School of Information Sciences faculty had its work featured in nearly 120 publications.

-In fiscal year 2024, the school spent $7.4 million USD on research expenditures.
+In fiscal year 2024, the school spent US$7.4 million on research expenditures.

 iSchool caucus

 The school is a member of the iSchools organization.
 This organization was founded in 2005 by a collective of Information Schools dedicated to advancing the information field in the 21st century.
 The iSchool consortium is closely governed by iCaucus.
 The iSchool at Pitt has not yet hosted an iConference.